acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 1: Basic and Setup.md

 You can run a containerized version of Postgres that doesn't require any installation steps.
 You only need to provide a few *environment* variables to it as well as a *volume* for storing data.

-Create a foler anywhere you'd like for Postgres to store data in.
+Create a folder anywhere you'd like for Postgres to store data in.
 We will use the example folder `data/ny_taxi_postgres_data`.
 Here's how to run the container:

 ```bash
 docker run -it \